 PAUL NEHRU TENNASSEE

-Paul Nehru Tennassee is the Director of The Roraima Institute.
-He also is a Bi-lingual Visiting Professor at the University of the District of Columbia (UDC), Washington DC.
+Paul Nehru Tennassee is a Bi-lingual Director of The Roraima Institute.
+He teaches at the University of the District of Columbia (UDC), Washington DC.
+He holds a Diploma in Social

 As Director of The Roraima Institute (TRI), he co-conducted Listening Interviews in five (5) regions of Guyana; and authored “Listening Interview Series #1” which was presented at Cara Lodge, Georgetown, Guyana.